UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 ::::::{.columns}
 :::{.column}

-+ Databases are storage engines, an implementation of how data is stored and retrieved on machines.
++ Databases are storage engines that implement how data is stored and retrieved on machines.
 + Typically, databases are optimized for transactional processing or analytical processing.
-+ A transaction is any kind of action: buy/sell, a tweet, ordering a ride, uploading a new model, watching YouTube.
++ A transaction is any action: buy/sell, a tweet, ordering a ride, uploading a new model, or watching YouTube.
 + On-Line Transaction Processing (OLTP): transactions are inserted into the database as they are generated.
-Occassionally, they can are updated.
+Occasionally, they can be updated.

 :::
 :::{.column}